Film: Talladega Nights: The Ballad of Ricky Bobby aka: Talladega Nights

 Defeat Means Respect: Girard is seeking out someone good enough to defeat him.
 He embraces Ricky Bobby at the end.

 Defictionalization/Hilarious in Hindsight: Kurt Busch raced Ricky's "ME" car in the 2012 Aaron's 499 at Talladega Superspeedway, which is on display at Charlotte Motor speedway.
-Busch's Hair-Trigger Temper and release from Roger Penske Racing at the end of the 2011 season is almost like Ricky Bobby's departure from the Dennitt Racing powerhouse.
+Busch's Axe Crazy tendencies and his release from the Roger Penske Racing powerhouse at the end of the 2011 season, and subsequent efforts to rebuild his reputation through a year with Phoenix Racing and then a season in the Denver-based Furniture Row Racing before being signed on to Tony Stewart's team in 2014, is almost like Ricky Bobby's departure from the Dennitt Racing powerhouse.

-Dramatic Drop: A bar patron dropped his beer the second that Jean Girard introduced everyone to his husband.
+Dramatic Drop: A bar patron drops his beer the second that Jean Girard introduced everyone to his husband.